You are a real animal lover and want to see many cute animals in Asia during your travel?

 Some of the owls are put on a leash and therefore not able to hide.

 On the other hand, the staff is taking care that the sleeping owls are not being touched or woken up.

 During our trip, we finally did our Open-Water-Course on the Perhentian Islands in Malaysia.
 Therefore, we had the chance to get a totally new inside of the underwater world and its residents.

 While diving and snorkeling around the Gili Islands we could get super close to the Green turtles.
 What an amazing feeling.
-We could have even touched them.
+We got so close to the turtles that we could have even touched them.
 (Of course, we didn’t) It was funny how they didn’t seem to take any note of us and just kept eating, sleeping or whatever they were currently doing as if we weren’t there.

 Snakes in Asia

 In the wild, I actually would be anything else but happy to come across a snake.
 But this little cutie here is the pet of our host in Brunei Darussalam.

 This baby python is called Mia and accompanied us hanging out and having dinner.
 I even dared to take a picture with her.
 Like this she doesn’t look dangerous at all, does she?